-The extensive curriculum of the program offers workshops to matriculated and continuing education students at all levels—in poetry, fiction, nonfiction, dramatic writing, journalism, writing for children—as well as special topics that focus on, for example, writing for New York Magazines, or the personal essay.
+The Creative Writing Program offers workshops to matriculated and non-credit continuing education students at all levels—in poetry, fiction, nonfiction, dramatic writing, journalism, writing for children—as well as special topics that focus on, for example, writing for New York Magazines, or the personal essay.
 Instead of lecturing at length, our practitioner-teachers provide guidance by focusing on student manuscripts in a rigorous but supportive environment.
 In workshop courses, students receive feedback from fellow students as well as written comments from the instructor, which not only works to improve the material at hand, but to broaden the writerly experience, and speed the creative evolution of each student.
-Many of our short form students go on to publish articles with national newspapers and magazines, from The New York Times to Cosmopolitan to O to The Paris Review to Granta to Vice and everything in between.
-In long form writing, our students have gone on to sell books to large and small publishers.
+Many of our continuing education students go on to publish articles with national newspapers and magazines, from The New York Times to Cosmopolitan to O: The Oprah Magazine to The Paris Review to Granta to Vice and everything in between.
+Continuing Education students have gone on to sell books to large and small publishers.
 Our authorial success stories include some of the biggest names in writing: from Mario Puzzo to Jack Kerouac to Madeleine L’Engle.

-The Writing Program also offers fundamental writing courses designed for students addressing grammar, structure, and style.
-If you have not completed a college course in composition, we encourage you to enroll in a Fundamentals course before moving on to a workshop.
+The Creative Writing Program also offers fundamental writing courses designed for students addressing grammar, structure, and style.
+If you have not completed a college course in composition, we encourage you to enroll in a fundamentals course before moving on to a workshop.

 Where can I find The New School’s offerings in Continuing Education?

-Visit the registration site to view and register for continuing education courses in the Writing Program.
+Visit the The New School's Open Campus website to view and register for continuing education courses in writing and literature.